Laura Harvey: Club

-Birmingham City Ladies, 2002–2007
+Birmingham City, 2002–2007

-Harvey was named assistant coach for Birmingham City L.F.C. in 2002.
+Harvey was named assistant coach for Birmingham City in 2002.
 In 2007, she was named team manager.

-Arsenal LFC, 2008–2012
+Arsenal, 2008–2012

-In 2008, Harvey joined Arsenal L.F.C. as its first team coach.
+In 2008, Harvey joined Arsenal as its first team coach.
 The following year, she was hired full-time as Assistant Academy Director and Reserve Team Manager.

-In February 2010, Harvey was hired to replace Tony Gervaise as manager for the Arsenal L.F.C.
+In February 2010, Harvey was hired to replace Tony Gervaise as manager for Arsenal.
 Of her hiring, Harvey said, "It's a really proud moment for me.
 In women's football, especially domestically, it doesn't come any bigger than Arsenal.
 When you set out to coach and you know this is your dream and your love, you want to make it the best it can possibly be and in my eyes it doesn't get much bigger than this."

-In 2011, Harvey was named FAWSL coach of the year after guiding the team to win the league title, FA Cup, and Continental Cup.
+In 2011, Harvey was named FAWSL Manager of the Year after guiding the team to win the league title, FA Cup, and Continental Cup.
 She finished her tenure with Arsenal in 2012 having led the team to three consecutive league titles, two Continental Cups, and one FA Women's Cup.
+Harvey led the Gunners to the UEFA Women's Champions League semi-finals twice.